obsidiandynamics/kafdrop/README.md

 ### Running from JAVA
 Connect kafka with SASL/SCRAM Authentication

-first create a kafka.properties file with the following content:
+First create a `kafka.properties` file with the following content:

 ```yml
 sasl.mechanism: SCRAM-SHA-256